particle-iot/docs/src/content/reference/firmware.md

 ### clearCredentials()

-This will clear all saved credentials from the WiFi module's memory.
-This will return `true` on success and `false` if the WiFi module has an error.
+This will clear all saved credentials from the Wi-Fi module's memory.
+This will return `true` on success and `false` if the Wi-Fi module has an error.

 ```cpp
 // SYNTAX